gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 The index criterion applied with an `element-index` to an array selects an array element using a zero-based index.
-For example, the value selector `[0]` selects the first element, and the value selector `[4]`selects the fifth element of a sufficiently long array.
+For example, `0` selects the first element, and `4`selects the fifth element of a sufficiently long array.
 Nothing is selected, and it is not an error, if the index lies outside the range of the array.
 Nothing is selected from a value that is not an array.

 A negative `element-index` counts from the array end.
-For example, the value selector `[-1]` selects the last element, and the value selector `[-2]` selects the penultimate element of an array with at least two elements.
+For example, `-1` selects the last element, and `-2` selects the penultimate element of an array with at least two elements.
 As with non-negative indexes, it is not an error if such an element does not exist; this simply means that no element is selected.